Site update log

 Most new information revealed at the December 4, 2006, briefing concerned the lunar base itself.
 NASA announced that it narrowed its choice of locations for the future base to the polar regions of the Moon.
 A combination of factors, including easy access, scientific potential and all but constant sunlight were among the factors prompting this choice.
 The ample of sunlight would guarantee reliable power supply to the base through solar panels, even though eventually the nuclear power sources could become preferable, NASA officials said.

-NASA identified a narrow strip on the rim of the Shackleton Crater near the South Pole of the Moon as one of the favored sites, though not yet final location for the base.
+NASA identified a narrow strip on the rim of the Shackleton Crater near the South Pole of the Moon as one of the preferred sites, though not yet the final location of the base.
 The officials said that the location itself was well illuminated by the Sun, but at the same time bordered a region believed to be in the shadow for eons.
 As results, the accumulations of the water ice at the site could be a major source of resources for the future base.

 Lunar Reconnaissance Orbiter, LRO